Billericay (UK Parliament constituency): Boundaries and boundary changes

-Benfleet, Canvey Island and Rayleigh (together with Rochford) now formed the re-established County Constituency of South East Essex.
+Benfleet, Canvey Island and Rayleigh (together with Rochford) now formed the re-established constituency of South East Essex.
 Billericay was combined with Brentwood, which had previously been included in Romford.

-On abolition, the Urban District of Billericay, which had been reconstituted as the Urban District of Basildon, formed the new Borough Constituency of Basildon.
-The Urban District of Brentwood formed the basis for the new County Constituency of Brentwood and Ongar.
+On abolition, the Urban District of Billericay, which had been reconstituted as the Urban District of Basildon, formed the new constituency of Basildon.
+The Urban District of Brentwood formed the basis for the new constituency of Brentwood and Ongar.